 This request is used to command the SUT to restart.
 The “restart” is meant to be interpreted as it is used in defining certain requirements in SAE J2945/1 [9].
 Therefore, this request must trigger the device to perform certain activities which must occur upon the device restart, i.e. change security certificates, change MAC address to a new random value, etc.

-RequestDeviceAvailability
+RequestSutAvailability

 The TS sends to the SUT this message after restart or power up to determine the SUT status.
 If the SUT is ready to receive commands from the TS, it responds back to the TS with a Response message and ResultCode = rcSuccess.
 The TS is not ready if it doesn’t respond within the response timeout of 50ms or includes the ResultCode = rcFailure.

+RequestSutInfo

+This request is used to obtain information version information from the SUT.
+This version information can be referenced in test reports and other test documentation.

+SetTestId

+The TS uses this request to send Test identifier to the SUT.
+The Test ID is a text string e.g. “TP-16093-WSM-MST-BV-01” which the SUT can reference in its own log file.
+This message could be used for identifying tests in all TCI frames, i.e. TCI16093, TCI80211, TCI16094, etc.

+There is not time restriction when the TS can send this message.
+Though, it is recommended that the SetTestId message is sent at the beginning of each individual test, after the request.SetInitialState --> response sequence is completed.

+Response messages

+The Response message is sent in response to the Request.
+Response is defined in the TCICommonTypes module.

+ResponseInfo messages

+This message is used to retrieve version information from the SUT.
+TCISutControl defines SutResponseInfo as follows:

+SutResponseInfo ::= ResponseInfo (WITH COMPONENTS {

+msgID,

+resultCode,

+info (WITH COMPONENTS {sutInfo} ) OPTIONAL, -- if exception reported, no InfoContent provided

+exception OPTIONAL

+})

-36
+Table 36 ResponseInfo message